Frequently Asked Questions

 A: That would be Jack Decker.
 Jack was raised in Platteville, Wisconsin (a sleepy, small college town in the southwest corner of that state) and, after being honorably discharged from the military, earned a bachelor's degree in psychology (emphasis: social psychology) with a minor in business administration (emphasis: marketing) from the University of Wisconsin-Platteville.
 Since then, he has been a marketing consultant and marketing executive for both for-profit and non-profit organizations as well as has done pro bono work for small businesses, bootstrap entrepreneurs, and failing businesses.

 Being a libertarian technophile, Jack is trying to bring about a world that is freer and involves less daily drudgery.
 A world where we live longer and healthier.
 A better educated world that costs less but gives more.
 Jack also wants the world to be a more interesting place.
 Some of his challenges are not so much meant to make the world better but to make it more interesting.
 To celebrate its diversity by way of his challenges.
-And then there are the Statehood challenges whose goal is to make this world safer by uniting more of it together and then, by way of his States' Rights challenge, stripping and chaining down that federal government to make it as less oppressive as possible and encouraging the States to experiment with new ideas so the best can be adopted by all.
+And then there are the Statehood challenges whose goal is to make this world safer by uniting more of it together and then, by way of his States First Amendment challenge, stripping and chaining down that federal government to make it as less oppressive as possible and encouraging the States to experiment with new ideas so the best can be adopted by all.

 Each original challenge is one that Jack feels is just within our grasp if we just try hard enough.
 And once it is achieved, the first future challenge then becomes that much easier to reach ... and then the next future challenge and then the future challenge after that one and so on.
 Jack is both an unashamed optimist and a pragmatic idealist.
 He believes in Man's ability to become better and holds that technology is the key to that future happiness and prosperity.
 He feels that if we don't try to achieve the ideal, the ideal will never be achieved.
 That the act of trying to do so might not achieve the ideal but will achieve something better than if the ideal wasn't the goal.